headio/phalcon-bootstrap/README.md

 }
 ```

-For complete control over the registration of service dependencies, or more generally, the services available in the container, you have two options: firstly, you can use Phalcon's base DI container, which is an empty container; or you can create your own DI container by implementing Phalcon's **Phalcon\DiInterface**.
+For complete control over the registration of service dependencies, or more generally, the services available in the container, you have two options: firstly, you can use Phalcon's base DI container, which is an empty container; or you can create your own DI container by implementing Phalcon's **Phalcon\Di\DiInterface**.
 See the following for an example:

 ```php
 use Phalcon\Di;